FortunateOmonuwa/Examinator/README.md

 ## 📞 Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions, please open an issue in the repository or send a mail to <fortunateomonuwa@outlook.com>.

 ---

-**Examinator** - Empowering educators to create, manage, and evaluate exams with ease.